Linthoi Chanambam

 Linthoi Chanambam is an Indian judoka who won the gold medal in the 2022 World Judo Cadets Championships at Sarajevo in the 57 kg women's event.
 She hails from Manipur state in India.
 She became the first ever Indian medalist in any age category of the World Championships.

-She had earlier won a Gold medal at the Asian Cadet and Junior Judo Championships, held in Bangkok.
+Chanambam won a gold medal at the 2022 Asian Cadet Championships and bronze medals at both the 2021 Asian Junior and Cadet Championships.